Netflix pricing in Australia: how much the streaming service costs in 2025

 Netflix and chill just got a little more expensive

-Netflix — affectionately known as the big red streamer — has dominated the Australian streaming landscape since its launch in 2016, becoming a household name in Aussie entertainment.
+There's no denying that there's one global streaming service that reigns supreme —and that's Netflix.
+Affectionately known as the big red streamer, Netflix has loomed over the Australian streaming landscape since its launch in 2016, becoming a household name in entertainment.
 The platform grew in popularity exponentially, thanks to its incredible (and bingeable) new releases every month.

 While the streamer ranks highly on our best streaming services in Australia list, it does beg the question of Netflix prices and whether it's worth maintaining an ongoing subscription – especially if you're in a pinch and can't afford to pay for multiple streaming services.
 Each streaming service has its unique pricing structure, plans and content, making it equally challenging to decide what's best for you.